How to Securely Transfer Files Using SCP and SFTP with SSH

 - Full Management: Allows listing (

-ls), changing directories (cd), and manipulating remote and local files using session commands (put,get,lcd,lmkdir). - Security: Highly reliable and considered the standard for modern secure file transfers.
+ls), changing directories (cd), and manipulating remote and local files using session commands (put,get,lcd,lmkdir). - Security: Uses SSH for transport and is the better default for modern interactive file transfers.

 Practical SFTP Commands